-Instead of selecting one hue as the singular Color of the Year for 2021, Pantone chose two distinct shades that represent the mindset with which so many of us are approaching the end of 2020 (a year filled with unknowns).
+Instead of selecting one hue as the singular Color of the Year for 2021, Pantone chose two distinct shades that represented the mindset with which so many of us approached the end of 2020 (a year filled with unknowns).

 The selection of two independent colors highlights how different elements come together to express a message of strength and hopefulness that is both enduring and uplifting, conveying the idea that it’s not about one color or one person, it’s about more than one.

 The two colors are PANTONE 17-5104 Ultimate Gray and PANTONE 13-0647 Illuminating.
 According to Pantone, Ultimate Gray is "emblematic of solid and dependable elements which are everlasting and provide a firm foundation," while Illuminating is "a bright and cheerful yellow sparkling with vivacity, a warming yellow shade imbued with solar power."